CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{< tabs "sys-settings" >}}
 {{< tab "NVUE Commands" >}}

-For example, to set the system physical location for the node in the SNMPv2-MIB system table:
+To set the system physical location for the node in the SNMPv2-MIB system table:

 ```
 cumulus@switch:~$ nv set service snmp-server system-location My private bunker